SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 * Upon doing `Client.query()`, drms returns a `Pandas` data frame while the present client returns a `JSOCResonse` object.
 This contains an `astropy.table.Table` and also has attributes that stores the query parameters and the length of the table.
 Hence, `JSOCResponse` object will be preferred over a `Pandas` data frame.

-* The downloading process in the present client is much smoother than that of drms.
-The drms download takes almost double the time to download a set of files than the Sunpy’s downloader.
+* The drms module provides only a very basic download routine that sequentially downloads the requested files.
+SunPy's downloader, instead, is a threaded-download manager which parallely downloads the requested files, hence greatly reducing the download time.

-* Sunpy’s downloader gives the user custom options to modify the downloading as required, for e.g. by passing the path as parameter, or an option to whether overwrite or ignore the files in case the names of files match.
+    Sunpy’s downloader also gives the user custom options to modify the downloading as required, for e.g. by passing the path as parameter, or an option to whether overwrite or ignore the files in case the names of files match.
 Path, if not passed, can be taken up from sunpy’s config file and be downloaded in the default download directory.

+    Therefore, we will stick to using SunPy's downloader to get the files downloaded, after fetching the download URLs from the drms client.

 ## The Problem and Approach